MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

         }
     }

-The synth which is triggered is defined as you can see in the picture below.
+The synth that is triggered is defined as you can see in the picture below.

     //synth = new Tone.Synth({
             oscillator: {